SimplifyJobs/backend-take-home/CHALLENGE.md

 ## Submission Guidelines

-1. Fork this repository or create a new repository with your solution
+1. Fork this repository or create a new repository with your solution.
+Your solution must be a FastAPI application that can run with the same application name provided in the boilerplate.
 2. Include a SUBMISSION.md file with:
    - Brief explanation of your algorithm and its time complexity
    - Any assumptions you made